Electric Lexus UX 300e targets 186-mile range and 2021 UK launch

 The electric UX is powered by a single 201bhp electric motor, providing front-wheel drive and 300Nm of torque, making it more potent than the hybrid model.
-Performance figures have not yet been disclosed, however.
-Charging times have also been kept under wraps for now, although Lexus has confirmed that the UX 300e will accept a maximum of 50kW via a DC fast-charger: this should result in a 0-80% top-up in around 50 minutes.
+Performance figures have not yet been disclosed and charging times have also been kept under wraps for now, although Lexus has confirmed that the UX 300e will accept a maximum of 50kW via a DC fast-charger: this should result in a 0-80% top-up in around 50 minutes.

 While the design of the UX remains largely unchanged from the existing car, the 300e adopts a new, aerodynamic wheel design for improved efficiency and better range.
 An underbody cover streamlining the underside of the car also has the same effect.

 Inside, a fully digital display lies behind the steering wheel, while an infotainment touchscreen sits on top of the dashboard alongside an analogue clock.
-Lexus promises the ‘latest connectivity technology’ for integrating smartphones, with pictures suggesting that the UX 300e will be compatible with Apple CarPlay; something that can’t be said of the hybrid 250h variant.
+Lexus promises the "latest connectivity technology" for integrating smartphones, with pictures suggesting that the UX 300e will be compatible with Apple CarPlay.

 Meanwhile, drivers will be able to use the LexusLink app to monitor and schedule charging sessions remotely, as well as pre-heat or pre-cool the cabin ahead of a journey.
 A suite of driver-assistance systems are thrown in, too, with Lexus’ Safety System+ helping to prevent accidents and ‘reduce driver stress’.

 Based on the GA-C version of the Toyota New Global Architecture (TNGA) platform, the UX 300e’s battery comes with a temperature-management system in order to maximise its performance and lifespan.
 The car has a sibling in the form of the Toyota C-HR EV, although this is confined to the Chinese market.